sabhyeta1/PROG-Projekt/README.md

 3. single_bounce.mp3 --> Class "Ball.java", Lines 69 & 79, playBounceSound(paste your absolute path here)

 You will need to use Java Version 20 to run this game.

+If you want to increase the maximum score of the game, you can change it as so:
+Class "HelloApplication.java", Line 43, static final int MAX_SCORE = 3; (in place of the 3, write the number of points you would like to play for).

 How to play: